An Introduction to Double/Debiased Machine Learning: Economic Consequences of Hospital Admission

 \section{Economic Consequences of Hospital Admission}

-A recent literature considers difference-in-differences analyses in the presence of heterogeneous treatment effects (see reviews in, e.g., \citealp{Chaisemartin:review,roth2023s}).
-To further demonstrate the general applicability of DML, we illustrate the DML estimation in staggered adoption designs for the estimation of group-time average treatment effects on the treated and dynamic average treatment effects as discussed in \citet{callaway:santanna}.
+To demonstrate the flexibility of DML, we apply it in a staggered adoption panel setting to estimate group-time average treatment effects on the treated and dynamic average treatment effects as discussed in \citet{callaway:santanna}.
 Outside of illustrating the application of DML in a canonical panel data setting, we further use this example to discuss the additional randomness introduced in DML due to the use of sample splitting.
-Specifically, we demonstrate that simply repeating the DML estimation can help us gauge the robustness of conclusions to particular sample splits.
-We then outline the median aggregation approach presented in \citet{chernozhukov2018}.
-Considering the impact of sample splitting is of practical importance, in particular, in settings with relatively few observations, as is often the case in staggered adoption designs.
+We show that simply repeating the DML estimation can help us gauge the robustness of conclusions to particular sample splits.
+We then outline the median aggregation approach presented in \citet{chernozhukov2018} as a way to summarize results across repetitions.

-Focusing on a panel of US households from the health and retirement survey (HRS), \citet{dobkin2018economic} analyze the causal effect of hospital admission on several economic outcomes, including out-of-pocket medical spending, using conventional two-way fixed effects estimation. \citet{sun2021estimating} extend this analysis by re-estimating the dynamic effects of hospitalization using methods that are robust to heterogeneity in the dynamic effects of treatment.
-Following \citet{sun2021estimating}, we consider a balanced sample of 656 households in waves 7-11 of the HRS.\footnote{See Table 2 of \citet{sun2021estimating} for summary statistics of HRS sample we use.}
+Our example builds on \citet{dobkin2018economic} and \citet{sun2021estimating}. \citet{dobkin2018economic} analyze the causal effect of hospital admission on several economic outcomes, including out-of-pocket medical spending, using conventional two-way fixed effects applied to a panel of U.S. households from the Health and Retirement Study (HRS). \citet{sun2021estimating} extend this analysis by estimating dynamic effects using more flexible methods that allow for treatment effect heterogeneity.
+We use the same data as \citet{sun2021estimating}, which consist of a balanced panel of 656 households observed over waves~7 through 11 of the HRS.\footnote{See Table 2 of \citet{sun2021estimating} for summary statistics of the HRS sample we use.}

 We proceed in two steps.
-In Section \ref{subsec:gt_att}, we begin our analysis by estimating the change in out-of-pocket medical spending at time period $t$ caused by hospitalization at time $g$ for all potential pairs $(t, g)$ in the data.
-In Section~\ref{subsec:dyn_att}, we then aggregate these effects for inference about the dynamic effects of hospitalization.
+In Section \ref{subsec:gt_att}, we estimate the change in out-of-pocket medical spending at time period $t$ caused by hospitalization at time $g$ for all potential pairs $(t, g)$ in the data.
+In Section~\ref{subsec:dyn_att}, we then aggregate these estimates for inference about the dynamic effects of hospitalization.